openhab/openhab-addons/bundles/org.openhab.binding.luxom/README.md

 ## Supported Things

-For the moment only buttons & dimmers are supported.

-## Discovery

-There's no autodiscovery support.

-## Binding Configuration

-No extra binding configuration needed.
+This binding currently supports the following thing types:
+* **ipbridge** - The Lutron main repeater/processor/hub
+* **dimmer** - Light dimmer
+* **switch** - Switch or relay module

 ## Thing Configuration

 ### Bridge

-the Bridge thing has 2 parameters:
+The Bridge thing has two parameters:

-- ipAddress: this is the IP of the IP interface module
+- ipAddress: This is the IP address of the IP interface module
-- port: the listening port (normally 2300)
+- port: The listening port (optional, defaults to 2300)

 ```
 Bridge luxom:bridge:myhouse [ ipAddress="192.168.0.50", port="2300"] {